Dr Stevens is on research leave from 1 September 2022 to 31 August 2023.

 - Science and Technology Studies

-- Tim Stevens (forthcoming).
+- Tim Stevens (2021).
 United Kingdom: Pragmatism and adaptability in the cyber realm.
 In Scott N. Romaniuk and Mary Manjikian, eds., Routledge Companion to Global Cyber-Security Strategy.
-New York: Routledge.
+New York: Routledge, pp. 191-200.

 - Tim Stevens (2019).
 Strategic cyberterrorism: Problems of ends, ways and means.
 In D. Martin Jones, P. Schulte, C. Ungerer and M.L.R.
 Smith, eds., Handbook of Terrorism and Counter Terrorism Post 9/11.
 Cheltenham: Edward Elgar, pp. 42-52